amahta/clipboard_ocr/README.md

 Hence, you'll end up with the actual text contents of whatever you snapped from the screen.

-### Configuration
+## Configuration

-If everything installed with the default settings, then chances are you don't need any configuration.
+If everything is installed with the default settings, then chances are you don't need any configuration.

 But if the app doesn't work or have used custom settings, then simply have a look at `config.json` file.